JonCooperWorks/harness/README.md

 - **Storage**: Signed exploits are stored in the firm's stockpile (reusable)
 - **If missing**: Execution fails immediately with "signature verification failed"

-### Client Signature (Execution Arguments)
+### Client Authorization (Harness Key)

-- **Purpose**: Proves the client (President) has approved the specific targeting parameters for execution
+- **Purpose**: Proves the client (President) has approved execution of the exploit
-- **Algorithm**: ECDSA with P-256 curve
-- **What it signs**: SHA-256 hash of the execution arguments JSON (targeting info: IPs, ports, etc.)
-- **Verification**: Harness verifies this signature before execution
+- **Mechanism**: The symmetric key is encrypted with the client's public key (ECDH)
+- **Requirement**: Client must provide harness private key to decrypt
 - **Storage**: Client's private key stored in OS keystore via the `Keystore` interface (Keychain/Credential Manager/libsecret)
-- **If missing**: Execution fails immediately - cannot proceed without client approval of targeting
+- **If missing**: Decryption is cryptographically impossible, execution cannot proceed

 ### Execution Requirements

 Execution is **cryptographically impossible** without both:

 1. ✓ Valid principal signature on exploit payload (verified with principal's public key)
-2. ✓ Valid client signature on execution arguments (verified with client's public key)
+2. ✓ Client's harness private key (required for decryption)

-Both signatures must be present and valid.
+Both conditions must be met.
 Missing either authorization results in immediate failure.

 ### Keystore Interface